matomo-org/matomo-sdk-ios/README.md

 ###How does it work

  1. Request the shared tracker
  2. Start the tracking
-3. Track events (events are stored in a locally persisted queue)
+ 3. Track events and goals
  4. Dispatch all events in the queue to the Piwik server
-5. An optional delegate is informed about the progress
+ 5. Stop the tracker when the app stops

+ Events and goald are stored in a locally persisted queue until they are dispatched to the Piwik server.

+ All methods are asynchroneously and will return immediately.
+A completion block will be run with the outcome of the operation.

+ ###Notifications

+ Notification will be used to inform about the progress.

+ - `PTEventQueuedSuccessNotification` - The event was successfully queued
+ - `PTEventQueuedFailedNotification` - The event failed to be queued
+ - `PTDispatchSuccessNotification` - All queued events was dispatched to the piwik server
+ - `PTDispatchFailedNotification` - Dispatched failed

+ ###Dispatch strategies

-If the request to the Piwik server fails the delegate is informed an appropriate action can be taken.
-Three different delegate implentations are provided implementing different strategies.
-They can be used as is or be further customised.
+ Three ready-made dispatch strategies class are provided and can be useded as is or be further customized.

+ - `PTTimerDispatchStrategy` - Automatically initiate a dispatch after a certain time interval
+ - `PTRetryDispatchStrategy` - Automatically perform repeated dispatch retries (until a specified limit) if a dispatch fails
+ - `PTCounterDispatchStrategy` - automatically initiate a dispatch when there are more cached events when a certain trigger value

 ##Interface
 The interface for sending events is simple to use: